 3. Look for Sales– After creating a draft grocery list, I look though all of the local store ads to see what is on sale for the week.
 My favorite way to do this is by visiting Sunday Saver to view all of the latest ads.
 I keep my list handy and notate any deals and also look for any pantry staple items that are on sale (canned foods, cereal, grains, etc.).

 4. Check for Coupons– Once I have my grocery list completed, I make sure that I check both online and in the newspaper for coupons to further discount my shopping trip.
 There are several great websites online which have a ton of coupons for name brand items.
-By pairing coupons with a sale, you can get most of the items on your list at an extremely discounted price, and sometimes even for free!
+By pairing coupons with a sale, you can get most of the items on your list at a discounted price, and sometimes even for free!

 5. Price Match– Most stores, including Wal-mart and Target, now have price-matching policies which help you save even more money and make it convenient to shop for all your items in one place.
 If you find a lower price on an item in another store’s sale ad, the store will match the price for you.